Your browser is outdated!

 Employed Available

-An Accredited Statistician (AStat), Data Scientist and medical doctor with nine years of experience in applying advanced statistical modelling and machine learning to clinical, public health and social research.
-Expertise in managing and analysing large-scale population datasets (1.8 million+ records) using R/R Shiny, Stata, PL/SQL, Python, SAS and Qilk.
+A Public Health Expert, Accredited Statistician (AStat), and registered (AHPRA) medical doctor with 10 years of experience in applying advanced statistical modelling and machine learning to clinical, public health and social research and 5 years of clinical experience.
+Expertise in managing and analysing large-scale population datasets (1.8 million+ records) using R/R Shiny, Stata, PL/SQL, Python, SAS and Qlik.

 Proven track record of leading research projects from conception to publication with a focus on statistics and data science.
-Statistical author on 28 articles in peer-reviewed journals with over 750 citations.
+Statistical author of 30 articles in PubMed journals with over 790 citations.

-My research is in the areas of poverty, crime, social disadvantage, prenatal drug abuse, prematurity, children with disabilities, mental health, out of home care, addiction, Aboriginal Health, communicable diseases, cancer, heart disease, smoking cessation, breastfeeding, health and well-being, health education and aged care.
+My research is in the areas of poverty, crime, social disadvantage, prenatal drug abuse, neonatology, children with disabilities, mental health, out-of-home care, addiction, Aboriginal Health, communicable diseases, cancer, heart disease, smoking cessation, breastfeeding, health and well-being, health education and aged care.

 Western Sydney University